 - a.
-Corporate social investment (CSI) is defined as contributions (either employee time and/or resources) which bring benefits over and above those directly associated with the Municipal core business activities. - b.
-Depending on the principles of fairness and cost-effectiveness, the relevant commodity required and the profile of the supply industry, the Municipality may require that specific CSI contributions be made in line with the Mogale City Local Municipality Grant-in-Aid Policy. - c.
-The suppliers shall be expected to indicate or provide an outline of socio-economic projects to be implemented through its Corporate Social Responsibility in the Mogale City Local Municipality area.
+Corporate Social Investment (CSI) is defined as contributions (either employee time and/or resources) which bring benefits over and above those directly associated with the Municipal core business activities. - b.
+Depending on the principles of fairness and cost-effectiveness, the relevant commodity required and the profile of the supply industry, the Municipality may require that specific CSI contributions be made in line with the Mogale City Local Municipality Grant-in-Aid Policy.
+This must be determined at BSC stage of the tender process and form part of the tender provisions.

+- c.
+The suppliers shall be expected to indicate or provide an outline of socioeconomic projects to be implemented through its Corporate Social Responsibility in the Mogale City Local Municipality area.
 Proposed projects must be measurable with specific focus on vulnerable groups.
 Bidders can suggest or explore the following socio-economic project practices for consideration: - 1.
 On the job training and development of staff (learnerships), particularly for the unemployed or young people including the recruitment of long-term job seekers and handicapped people. - 2.
 Young women / mother's upliftment / leadership programme. - 3.
 Skills development initiatives (technical and soft skills) must be accredited with recognised institutions. - 4.
-Youth leadership and empowerment projects. - 5.
+Youth employment, leadership and empowerment projects. - 5.
 Early childhood development. - 6.
 Projects can be in collaboration with local CBO's, NGOs, and relevant institutions. - 7.
 Business skills and enterprise support including mentoring of local enterprises. - 8.
-Development of Parks and open spaces.
+Development of Parks and open spaces. - d.

-- d.
 Mogale City Local Municipality will utilise 2% Corporate Social Responsibility Policy to fund projects as outlined in the policy. - e.
 The Municipality will adopt a uniform standard in acknowledging, monitoring, and reporting on CSI contributions.